Re·silent · 2024

 Imagining what a truly kind brand looks like

 Re·silent is a passion project, not client work.
-I wanted to explore what my natural design instincts look like with total creative freedom.
-No brief, no committee, no brand guidelines to inherit.
+I wanted to explore, no brief, no committee, no brand guidelines to inherit.
 But I also didn't want to design in a vacuum, so I built a real business concept to solve for.
-The premise: a mental health app that connects users with licensed therapists, backed by a social enterprise model where profits fund awareness campaigns and safe spaces.
+A mental health app that connects users with licensed therapists, backed by a social enterprise where profits fund awareness campaigns.

-The thing is, total freedom is its own kind of problem.
+Total freedom is its own kind of problem.
 You have to build the walls before you can push against them.
-So I gave myself real ones.
-Small mental health charities struggle to grow because they operate in silos, each fighting for visibility and funding on their own.
-The business model I built around Re·silent was the solution: what if the app's revenue funded social campaigns instead of traditional advertising?
-The brand promotes the cause, the smaller movements get amplified, and the product grows through the work it does.
+So I looked to the real world.
+In the mental health space, we either have charities that struggle for funding or companies that seem too focused on pushing their product.
+The business model I imagined for Re·silent was my solution: what if the app's revenue funded social campaigns instead of product ads?

 The Decisions [1]